Changissnz/nu_merchant_principal/README.md

 retained.
 They may oscillate between layers near and far.
 This oscillation of sufferance is one example of the reactive-chain feature in use at this stage, the smart-boa's constriction.
+Factors include inversion,
-Factors such as inversion turns their energy against them.
+turning their energy against them.
 Reversion obstructs them.
 And there is also the base force of the pulse's move.
 To no avail for them, so goes the Great-Wind.